mamadyonline/mamadyonline.github.io-src/content/2018/inspirational-quotes.md

 Date: 2018-04-06
 Tags: inspirational quotes, books

-In this blog post, I am going to share five inspirational quotes that I has stuck with me since I read them.
+In this blog post, I am going to share five inspirational quotes that have stuck with me since I read them.
 For each one of them, I would try to provide some insight about why I found them interesting.

 ## On the value of learning